mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/localize_language_purity_III.md

 ### Publish additional languages

-1. Ensure that you have completed all the steps described in [Change API Portal language](#change-api-portal-language) for each language you want to publish.
+1. Ensure that you have completed all the steps described in [Localize API Portal to a single language](#localize-api-portal-to-a-single-language) for each language you want to publish.
-2. In the JAI left navigation menu, click **System > Content Languages**.
+2. In the JAI left navigation bar, click **Language(s) > Content Languages**.
 3. Ensure that the **Status** for all the languages you want to publish is set to **Publish**.
 4. In the JAI left menu, click **System > Plugins**, and ensure the **System - Language Filter** plugin is enabled.
 5. Open your API Portal home page in a browser, and change the language code in the URL to one of the languages you have published.
 For example, change `https://<your API Portal URL>/en/` to `https://<your API Portal URL>/fr/`.
 You are redirected to the API Portal home page in that language.

 ## Provide a language switcher

 You can provide API Portal in multiple languages, and enable your API consumers from different countries to change languages using a language switcher.

 To enable a language switcher, you need to have a main menu for each language you are providing (including one for English), and an additional main menu for all languages.
 Similarly, you need to have template styles for each language (including one for English), and an additional template style for all languages.